JuergenKanz/PQ-Problem/README.md

 A mathematical solution can be easily found by Integer Linear Programming.
 The Mathematica notebook "The P&Q-Problem Solution with Mathematica" in standard Mathematica format and CDF format shows a pragmatic way how to solve this kind of problem.

-A copy of the Mathematica notebook in PDF format is available as well for interested readers that do not have access to Mathematica software.
+A copy of the Mathematica notebook in PDF format is available for interested readers that do not have access to Mathematica software.